 Our global sustainability program, Sail & Sustain, is centered around our commitment to drive a positive impact on society and the environment while delivering on our vision to be the vacation of choice for everyone around the world.
-We visit nearly 500 destinations globally, allowing our guests to travel and explore the world, and our business is inextricably linked to the preservation of our planet and the protection of our shared resources.
-We recognize our ethical, social and environmental responsibilities and are committed to maintaining our high standards of operational excellence, achieving results the right way and creating value for all of our stakeholders.
+We visit more than 500 destinations globally, allowing our guests to travel and explore the world.
+Our business is inextricably linked to the preservation of our planet and the protection of our shared resources.
+We recognize our ethical, social and environmental responsibilities and are committed to maintaining our high standards of operational excellence, achieving results the right way and creating value for all our stakeholders.

 Our environmental, social and governance (ESG) strategy is focused on five pillars: empowering people, reducing environmental impact, strengthening our communities, sailing safely and operating with integrity and accountability.
 The strategy was developed through cross-functional collaboration with key internal and external stakeholders and informed by our materiality assessment.
-As we continue our ESG journey, we look forward to building upon this foundation as we collectively chart a path towards a more sustainable future.